-Figure 1: Map of Birmingham, Coventry and Solihull showing Local Authority boundaries and locations of survey plots
+Figure 1: Map of Solihull showing locations of survey plots

-Plots were randomly allocated to ensure a statistically significant distribution across Birmingham, Coventry and Solihull; they fall on both public and private land.
+Plots were randomly allocated to ensure a statistically significant distribution across Solihull, as such, they fall on both public and private land.
 While most areas could be accessed with permission, some could not.
 In the event plots were inaccessible, back-up plots were used.
 These were randomly allocated within the same grid square as the original.
-Full methodology can be found within the appendix.